-However, comments are generally more useful for brand building than for SEO as most links in them are nofollow.
-Actually, comments are the very reason the nofollow attribute came to be.
+However, comments are generally more useful for brand building than for building backlinks for SEO as most links in them are nofollow.
+Actually, comments are the very reason the nofollow attribute came into being.
 To curb unlimited comment spam that compromised PageRank scores, Google introduced this attribute in 2005.
 Today, the attribute is used by every major CMS and commenting platform.

-People used to share their product updates via press releases that generated heaps of links for them.
-However, Google quickly understood that most press releases were unnatural and published just to get links, so they started to ignore them automatically.
+People used to share their product updates via press releases that generated topns of backlinks for them.
+However, Google quickly understood that most press releases were unnatural and published just to get links, so they started to ignore this type of backlinks automatically.

 How does Google understand it's a press release?
 The devil is usually in the format.
 It's not hard to identify sites dedicated to press releases where users can manually add their own content.